EU Journeys

 done verbally initially, but must be followed by a written report using the

+Incident Reporting Form (Annex 2) within 24 hours.
 3. Preserve Evidence: Avoid probing the child with leading

 questions, but do listen and reassure them.
 Do not conduct an investigation